jakeee51/GeoLiberator/README.md

 This module is an address parser.
 It takes in an address as an argument and outputs a standardized version.
 Otherwise, 'OTHER' will be the result if the parser fails.
 "It is alike a liberal because it takes in any variant addresses indiscriminately.
 And it is a liberator because it liberates the addresses from their inconsistencies."
-*(Note: This module does not do address validation but it will parse any address you throw at it to the best of its ability)*
+*(Note: This module does not do address validation but it will parse any address you throw at it to the best of its ability.
+Especially NYC addresses.)*

 **Usage:**